utiasDSL/upright/README.md

-# Upright: Nonprehensile Object Transportation (with a Position-Controlled Mobile Manipulator)
+# Upright: Nonprehensile Object Transportation (with a Mobile Manipulator)

 Simulation and experiment code for a mobile manipulator balancing objects on its end effector.
 Simulator is Pybullet.